jfallmann/diffTF_Fork/docs/chapter2.rst

   File ``{comparisonType}.diagnosticPlotsClassification2.pdf``:

     - Pages 1-12: Correlation plots of the TF activity (weighted mean differences, x-axis) from the ATAC-Seq for all TF and the log2 fold−changes of the corresponding TF genes from the RNA−seq data (y-axis).
 Each TF is a point, the size of the point reflects the normalized base mean of the TF gene according to the RNA-Seq data.
-In addition, the glm regression line is shown, colored by the classification.
-The correlation plots are shown for different classification stringencies
+In addition, the *glm* regression line is shown, colored by the classification.
+The correlation plots are shown for different classification stringencies.
+The title also gives the correlation value for both Pearson and Spearman correlation as well as the corresponding p-values along with the classification stringency

-    activator: R=0.9/0.77, p−value 0.000032/0.0029
-    (Pearson/Spearman, stringency: 0.1)

-    starting from the most stringent, 0.001, to 0.01, 0.05, 0.1 and finally the least stringent 0.2

     - Page 13-14: Regular (13) and MA plot based shrunken log2 fold-changes (14) of the RNA-Seq counts based on the ``DESeq2`` analysis.
 Both show the log2 fold changes attributable to a given variable over the mean of normalized counts for all samples, while the latter removes the noise associated with log2 fold changes from low count genes without requiring arbitrary filtering thresholds.
 Points are colored red if the adjusted p-value is less than 0.1.
 Points which fall out of the window are plotted as open triangles pointing either up or down.
 For more information, see `here <http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#ma-plot>`__.
     - Pages 15-18: Densities of non−normalized (15) and normalized (16) mean log counts for the different samples of the RNA-Seq data, as well their respective empircal cummulative distribution functions (ECDF, pages 17 and 18 for non−normalized and normalized mean log counts, respectively).
 Since most of the genes are (heavily) affected by the experimental conditions, a successful normalization will lead to overlapping densities.
 The ECDFs can be thought of as integrals of the densities and give the probability of observing a certain number of counts equal to x or less given the data.
 For more information, see `here <https://www.huber.embl.de/users/klaus/Teaching/DESeq2Predoc2014.html/>`__.
     - Page 19: Mean SD plot (row standard deviations versus row means)
-    - Page 20-end: Density plots for the TFs bla
+    - Page 20-end: Density plots for each TF, with one TF per page.
+The density plot shows the foreground (red, labeled as *Motif*) comprising of the log2 fold-changes of all predicted TF binding sites (TFBS, see title) for the particular TF only, while the background (gray, labeled as *Non-Motif*) shows the log2 fold-changes of all predicted TF binding sites for all other TF.

 For the other plots, already documented?
 To further assess systematic differences between the samples, we can also plot pairwise mean–average plots: We plot the average of the log–transformed counts vs the fold change per gene for each of the sample pairs.